 - Vestibular Evoked Myogenic Potential Test

 - Vision Tests

 These are several vertigo tests that are prescribed by doctors to identify different Causes of vertigo and differentiate the types of vertigo Diagnosis.

 How is vertigo Treated?

 However, consulting a neurologist who is well qualified and experienced can detect the condition at an early stage and carry out the Treatment effectively.
 You need not worry about the doctors in your locality for vertigo cure.
-Care.fit helps you locate the nearest centre in your city with all specialized doctors on their panel.
-You can book an appointment by sending a WhatsApp message.
+Care.fit helps you locate the nearest center in your city with all specialized doctors on their panel.
+You can book an appointment by consulting an online doctor.
 The concerned person will check the doctor’s availability and revert to confirm.
 Care.fit gathers all types of Treatments possible under one roof with economical packages while ensuring patient privacy.

 How can vertigo be Prevented?